Dude, Where’s My Car?

 A report by the LA Times found that 6.3 million Americans are 90 days late or more on their auto loan payments—about 400,000 more than the year before.
 We’ve covered some of the reasons for America’s auto loan problem, which include high interest rates charged to some subprime borrowers that can often leave them with little hope of ever paying off their cars.

-But there’s another tangible consequence of being this far behind on one’s payments—and stuck in a model that doesn’t allow you to just turn the car in and walk away.
+But there’s another tangible consequence of being this far behind on one’s payments – and stuck in a model that doesn’t allow you to choose how long you drive.
 In short, it makes the driver officially “delinquent” and subject not only to having their vehicle repossessed, but also to the increasingly high-tech methods being employed in the practice.
 Below are a few of the scariest ones we’ve heard.

 Today’s repossession agents, as detailed by the Washington Post, often aren’t looking for specific vehicles; rather, they’re doing a form of digital plate scanning that can net anyone who happens to be out and about in a car with delinquent payments.
 With multiple car-mounted, wide-lens cameras, thousands of plates can be scanned per hour—with each plate number processed almost instantaneously, offering immediate intel on potential car targets.